lojban/mediawiki-docker/README.md

 How To See Instance Logs
 ------------------------

-	$ sudo docker logs lojban_mediawiki_web
+	$ journalctl -f -t lojban_mw_web

-This will give you the logs on the production web instance; modify as appropriate for other instances.
+This will give you the logs on the production web instance; the database is "db" instead of "web".

+For test instances, use the run scripts directly, and then the logs will simply be printed into your terminal.